kmooney225/Music-Player/README.md

 https://cool-mandazi-092c82.netlify.app/

 ## Description
-This is a music player that I am creating using React and Sass
+This is a music player that I am creating using React and Sass.

 ## Objective
-Become more familiar with react and sass, along with creating a music player for my portfolio website to play my music
+Become more familiar with react and sass, along with creating a music player for my portfolio website to play my music.

 ## Lessons